-- developing and implementing a data improvement plan.
-Data Quality is improving and progress against the plan will continue to be monitored - developing further Key Performance Indicators (KPIs) to help improve performance monitoring - continuing the roll out of the i-Connect system, allowing employers to directly enter and update information to the Fund's database - finalising work on the ongoing GMP rectification and reconciliation project - improving accessibility to the Fund's website, and the quality of the website generally - working closely with employers on compliance statements and through the Employer Liaison Team - responding to the impact of the McCloud court case
+- continuing to develop and implement a data improvement plan.
+Data Quality is improving and progress against the plan will continue to be monitored - developing further Key Performance Indicators (KPIs) to help improve performance monitoring - continuing the roll out of the i-Connect system, allowing employers to directly enter and update information to the Fund's database.
+At 31st March 2022, 99% of member information was being updated by employers using the i-Connect system. - improving accessibility to the Fund's website, and the quality of the website generally - working closely with employers on compliance statements and through the Employer Liaison Team - establishing a McCloud Programme to implement the remedy for the Fund once the LGPS regulations are amended (with the initial focus being on collecting historical data from employers)